 The founders were experiencing the worst of flawed humanity under the Articles of Confederation.
-Because the Articles were so weak humanity’s selfish natures were being allowed to run rampant.
-And so, the preamble states rather simply that the point of this new Constitution is to, hopefully, help establish a more perfect union than the union Americans were experiencing under the Articles.
+Because the Articles were so weak, humanity’s selfish natures were being allowed to run rampant.
+And so, the preamble states rather simply that the point of this new government is to hopefully help establish a more perfect union than the union Americans were experiencing under the Articles.
 It means nothing more than that and has nothing to do with government’s power or reach.

-Naturally, the point of the Constitution was to provide a stable and respected government that did what?
+Naturally, the point of the new government under the new Constitution was to provide a stable and respected government that did what?
 Made law.
 That is the entire point of government.
-Government makes law to protect the private property of its citizenry because without law, the citizenry runs wild, threatening safety, justice, peace and freedom.
+Government makes law to protect the private property of its citizenry because without law, the citizenry runs wild–threatening safety, justice, peace and freedom.
 John Locke puts it this way: “The only way whereby any one devests himself of his Natural Liberty, and puts on the bonds of Civil Society is by agreeing with other Men to joyn and unite into a Community, for their comfortable, safe, and peaceable living one amongst another, in a secure Enjoyment of their Properties, and a greater Security against any that are not of it.”

 So, naturally, the hope was that this new government, whose powers would be laid out by the Constitution, would provide a new sense of justice to an otherwise lawless American society.

 Insure Domestic Tranquility